DEVOTIONALS

 up.
 Or maybe you were riding your bike with friends and when

-hand, you may have been faster than your friends, and some of
+On the other hand, you may have been faster than your friends,

-them were asking you to slow down so they could keep up.
-Life
+and some of them were asking you to slow down so they could

-can be like that, can’t it?
-Some are slower than others and have
+keep up.
+Life can be like that, can’t it?
+Some are slower than

-a struggle to keeping up in certain areas.
+others and struggle to keep up in certain areas.

 are ‘in step’ with each other.
 If you were in the military (or in

-R.O.T.C. in college), you had an opportunity to see saw what it
+R.O.T.C. in college), you had an opportunity to see what it’s

-how to march to a cadence designed to keep everyone moving
+how to march to a cadence count that was designed to keep

 There was a sense of unity between you and the rest of your platoon.